dbvisitsoftware/replicate-connector-library/README.md

 mvn clean install
 ```

-To use it in another project include it to your POM file:
+To use it in another project include it in your POM file:

 ```
 <dependency>